AnotherKamila/kamila.is/teaching/shell/index.md

 When doing things in the shell, you often need to run the same or similar command several times; or you do several things with the same file; or similar.
 Fish lets you save time in such cases by letting you search the command history by pressing the up arrow.

-If you just press Up without typing anything, it will go through the previous commands.
+If you press Up without typing anything, it will go through the previous commands.
 If you type something and then press Up, it will go through only those commands which contain the characters you had typed.
 You can also press Down to go to more recent commands, of course.

 <asciinema-player src="cast/history.cast"></asciinema-player>

-If you want to go through the previous *words* you had typed, instead of whole commands, just use Alt+Up instead.
+If you want to go through the previous *words* you had typed, instead of whole commands, use Alt+Up instead.
 This also works with the searching: typing a few letters and then pressing Alt+Up will go through only matching words.

 <asciinema-player src="cast/history-alt-1.cast"></asciinema-player>

-You will often do several things with the same file: for this, just type your command and then press Alt+Up once to find the previous file name again:
+You will often do several things with the same file: for this, type your command and then press Alt+Up once to find the previous file name again:

 <asciinema-player src="cast/history-alt-2.cast"></asciinema-player>